civo/terraform-provider-civo/docs/resources/volume.md

 * `name` - (Required) A name that you wish to use to refer to this volume.
 * `size_gb` - (Required) A minimum of 1 and a maximum of your available disk space from your quota specifies the size of the volume in gigabytes.
 * `network_id` - (Required) The network that the volume belongs to.
+* `region` - (Optional) The region for the volume, if not declare we use the region in declared in the provider.

 ## Attributes Reference